|

 This year at the farm we purchased the best ever cherry pitter.
 It took all the work out of pitting the cherries and is unbelievably fast.
 Check out the pitter here.

-We sit on the lawn of my church I grew up in that is in the center of town and then we all come home for a huge picnic.
-Barbeque and salad, watermelon, and this year my easy parfait dessert.
+We sit on the lawn of my church, I grew up in, that is in the center of town, and then we all come home for a huge picnic.
+Barbeque and salad, watermelon, and this year, my easy parfait dessert.

-As you can see, the idea was a hit, as my husband did not want to wait to eat the dessert even before I could get my photos.
-Luckily I have 8 pounds of freshly picked cherries so we have plenty more for our picnic on our deck after the parade.
+As you can see, the idea was a hit; my husband didnโ€™t even want to wait for photos before digging into the dessert.
+Luckily, we picked eight pounds of fresh cherries, so there will be plenty more parfaits to enjoy during our picnic on the deck after the parade.

-Easy 4th of July Dessert berries in glass with spoon and hand
+Easy 4th of July Dessert berries in glass with spoon and hand I'm a spoon dipping out some of the desert.

 Supplies Needed: